MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD07_DEMO.md

       : DbContext
 ```

-6. In the **PersonContext** class code block, press Enter and then type the following code.
+6. In the **PersonContext.cs** code block, press Enter, and then type the following code.

   ```cs